avanikawa/docs_haptik/docs/other/sla.md

 5. That result from your failure to adhere to any required configurations, use supported platforms, follow any policies for acceptable use, or your use of the Service in a manner inconsistent with the features and functionality of the Service.
 6. In the event of a scheduled maintenance window (Intimation of which, will be provided atleast 1 week in advance.)

-## Technical Support
+## Support

-Technical support is provided for the Haptik Service offering during the subscription period and is not available as a separate offering.
+Support is provided for the Haptik Service offering during the subscription period and is not available as a separate offering.

 You can read about it [**here**](https://docs.haptik.ai/other/support).